florian-vuillemot/weblodge/README.md

 **WebLodge** is sensible to the application structure.
 Applications must follow the pre-defined pattern or specify custom values.

-Here an example of the standard pattern deployable without configuration:
+Here is an example of the standard pattern deployable without configuration:
 ```
-$ cat app.py  # The application filename entrypoint.
+$ cat app.py  # The application filename entry point.
 from flask import Flask

 app = Flask(__name__)  # The Flask application.